arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 <a name="Ex2Task1" />
 #### Task 1 - Creating an ASP.NET Web API Service with Entity Framework Code First and Scaffolding ####

 In this task you will add Entity Framework Scaffolding and Code First to an ASP.NET Web API service.
-At the end of this task, you will have a basic API service that performs CRUD operations (Create, Read, Update and Delete) implemented and published in Windows Azure Web Sites.
+At the end of this task, you will have a basic API service that performs CRUD operations (Create, Read, Update and Delete) implemented and published in Windows Azure Websites.

 1. Open **Visual Studio Express 2013 for Web** and open the ***WebApi.sln*** solution located in the ***Source/Ex2-DataAccess/Begin*** folder.
 Alternatively, you can continue with the solution that you obtained in the previous exercise.